xieruishen/RayTracer/reports/report.md

 ## Implementation

 #### General System Architecture
-In order to visualize the ray interaction with the object, a for loop is implemented to iterate over every pixel of the screen so that we project eye array from every single pixel of an image.
-Different intensities of light lit points depending on how much light reaches the point.
-If light reaches a point, the intersection between the eye-ray, ray shoot through the screen, and the point is also calculated to determine whether the point is in the view.
-Furthermore, if the light reflects of from the objects we continue the intersect ray calculation until the intensity of the light dims.
+In order to visualize the ray interaction with the object, a for loop is implemented to iterate over every pixel of the screen so that we project a eye array from every single pixel perpendicular to the image.
+We then check if the eye ray hits an object in the scene.
+If the eye ray intersects with an object, we checks if we can reach a light source from this point of intersection.
+This is done by computing the dot product of the normal vector at the point of intersection and the vector starting at point of intersection to a light source.
+If a lightsource can be reached, we use the lambertian reflectance model to compute the intensity of each color for the pixel.
+The last thing we need to consider is light reflection.
+We need to check if shooting a ray from this point of intersection to the scene will intersect another object or not.
+If so, we repeat the same process and save the final pixel information in the image.

 ![diagram](https://github.com/xieruishen/ThinkRayTracer/blob/master/reports/image/diagram.png)